Wave-particle duality#

 What you need to know

-• Wave-like and particle-like characteristics are inversely proportional to each other and are quantified by de Broglie relation: \(\lambda = \frac{h}{p}\)
+• The relationship between wave-like and particle-like characteristics is inversely proportional and is quantified by the de Broglie relation: \(\lambda = \frac{h}{p}\), where \(\lambda\) is the wavelength, \(h\) is Planck’s constant, and \(p\) is momentum.

 Diffraction, interfernece and Double Slit experiment#